-Within an hour ride from Porto by train, Braga is one of the best day trips from Porto to consider.
+Within an hour ride from Porto by train, visiting Braga is one of the most fascinating day trips from Porto to take.

-Braga is also Portugal’s most important religious city.
-The history, culture, and diversity of natural landscapes create a festival of flavors that makes Braga´s gastronomy unique.
+The history, culture, and diversity of natural landscapes create a festival of flavors that makes Braga’s gastronomy unique.

 While in Porto discovering Port wines, we were invited on a Braga food tour to taste the local cuisine.

-Join us on a Braga tour with Christiane, founder of Eco Trilha Viagens.
-Let’s explore the history, culture and flavors of Braga.
+Join us on a Braga food tour with Christiane our local guide and founder of Eco Trilha.
+Let’s explore the history, culture, and flavors of Braga.

 Visit Braga – Portugal’s Oldest and Most Christian City

 In this medieval town filled with narrow lanes, plazas and stunning baroque architecture, you’ll find over 35 churches including the country’s oldest cathedral.

 After a few hours in Braga, you’ll quickly feel the ecclesiastical power, embodied by all the religious buildings, shrines and sanctuaries.

 Start at the Arco Da Porta Nova or Arch of the New Gate

 The Arco da Porta Nova or Arch of the New Gate, the oldest door of the city, welcomes visitors.